mozilla/skywriter/docs/devguide/testplan.html.markdown

     paver release_embed

-You'll find the release in `tmp/BespinEmbedded-VERSION/`.
+You'll find the release in `tmp/BespinEmbedded-DropIn-VERSION/` and `tmp/BespinEmbedded-Customizable-VERSION/`.
 Next, you'll want to make sure the release works.
 Make sure that you're in the virtualenv (you should see `(bespinclient)` at the beginning of your command prompt).
 If you aren't in the virtualenv, run